Stability and deformations of generalised Picard sheaves: Introduction

 (see \cite{bisbn2}); this subset is empty for $nd_0+n_0d\,<\, n_0n(g-1)$ by Riemann-Roch.
 If $E_0$ is semistable and $nd_0+n_0d\,>\,n_0n(2g-2)$, then $\mcmxx\, =\,\mcmx$.
 It is of course possible to make similar definitions for $\mcm$.
 Projective Picard bundles on moduli spaces of symplectic and orthogonal bundles have been studied in \cite{bg1} and \cite{bg2}.
 Picard bundles on Prym varieties are discussed in \cite{bep}.
-A study of Picard bundles on nodal curves has been initiated in \cite{bp}.
+A study of Picard bundles on nodal curves has been initiated in \cite{bp}; very recently, some of the results of \cite{bisbn2} have been generalised to nodal curves \cite{abk}.